miltinhoc/cordova-plugin-HostnameInfo/README.md

 # cordova-plugin-HostnameInfo

-Define it in your modules:
+Define it in your module:
 ```javascript
 function onSuccess(hostname) {
   $parameters.Success = true;